oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 {% img blog/workflows-workshop/Workflows_todoapp.jpg alt:"The Todo application you built showing tasks to try workflows, watch a workflows video, build your first animation, and read the workflows docs" width:"800" %}{: .center-image }

-You have this app if you completed the [Authenticate with OpenID Connect](/blog/2023/07/28/oidc_workshop) workshop.
-We will also show you steps how to download the completed application to get started.

 You need to add one additional enterprise capability.
 You need to add a todo report that summarizes all the todo items for your organization and automatically emails the report once a week.

 The email report looks like this: